 Each year, many sets of siblings – brothers and sisters – enter the foster care system.
 Sadly, because of a shortage of foster parents who have the energy and space in their homes to care for them, many have to be separated and live with different families.

-Why are siblings separated?
+Why are siblings separated in foster care?

 In 2018, a BBC report revealed that some 5,000 children in care were separated from their siblings, potentially leading to anxiety and feelings of isolation and loneliness, which can have damaging long-term effects.